reupen/columns_ui-sdk/docs/source/upgrading.rst

 Version 7.0-beta.1
 ------------------

-The latest version of the Columns UI SDK requires Visual Studio 2022.
+This version of the Columns UI SDK requires Visual Studio 2022.

+The project file was also renamed ``columns_ui-sdk-public.vcxproj``.

 New in this version
 ~~~~~~~~~~~~~~~~~~~